harvard-lil/h2o/README.md

 ### Frontend assets

-Frontend assets live in `frontend/` and are compiled with vue-cli.
+Frontend assets live in `frontend/` and are compiled with Vite.

-`invoke run` starts the vue-cli dev server alongside Django, so edits under `frontend/` are picked up without a restart.
+`invoke run` starts the Vite dev server alongside Django, so edits under `frontend/` are picked up without a restart.
 There is no separate `invoke run-frontend` any more -- it is what `invoke run` does.

-The compiled bundles (`static/dist/` and `webpack-stats.json`) are build output and are **not** committed.
+The compiled bundles (`static/dist/`, including `manifest.json`) are build output and are **not** committed.
 You do not normally need to think about them: both `invoke run` and `pytest` compile them when they are missing or out of date.
 To build them by hand: